 If you have the unfortunate experience of interacting with users who aren’t who they say they are, or who act in an inappropriate or offensive way, you can help prevent them from continuing to do so by reporting them to OkCupid.
 Consider reporting anyone who:

 We’ve answered the question ‘Is OkCupid Safe?’
-Now it’s time to see our review of OkCupid as an online dating site.
-If you'd like more tips on how to use OkCupid safely, visit the American Federal Trade Commission's page on dating scams here, or Techboomers' own article on safe online dating here.
+If you’d like more tips on how to use OkCupid safely, visit the American Federal Trade Commission’s page on dating scams here, or Techboomers’ own article on safe online dating here.
+In our next tutorial, we’ll review OkCupid.